Sweet Pea - rearSweet Pea - Rear compartmentSweet Pea - InteriorSweet Pea and my 1967 OldsMomRob & RayRon DAlberoSweet Pea

 Part of the fun was removing as many parts as

 possible to reduce weight.
-My Uncle Joe
+A friend/neighbor

 welded a coupler together to mate the electric

-motor with the transmission shafts.
+motor with the transmission shaft.
 Thanks to

 Mom who named her "Sweet Pea".
 This project